mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 The plugin is configured in the MaxScale.cnf plugin in much the same way as any other router service is configured, there needs to be a service section in the configuration file and also listeners defined for that service.
 The service does not however require any backend servers to be associated with it, or any monitors.

-The service entry merely needs to define the service name, the type as service and the router module to load.
+The service entry needs to define the service name, the type as service and the router module to load.
+The specified user, with the password (plain or encrypted via maxpassword utility) is allowed to connect via MySQL protocol.
+Currently the user can connect to maxinfo from any remote IP and to localhost as well.

     [MaxInfo]
     type=service
     router=maxinfo
+    user=monitor
+    passwd=EBD2F49C3B375812A8CDEBA632ED8BBC

 The listener section defines the protocol, port and other information needed to create a listener for the service.
 To listen on a port using the MySQL protocol a section as shown below should be added to the configuration file.